Monsoon Ferrer: "In India, with the second wave of Govt, we went from fear to hell" | What moves ... | Future planet

 ர சி து Monso Ferrer Perry (Anantapur, 1971) His father said to him: “If I speak Telugu when you speak, I will do miracles.”
 However, he is now the director of projects for the Vicente Ferrer Foundation From a young age, he witnessed many “miracles” performed by his father, although his memory remains indelible.

-As that memoir, the Indian government used three acres of vacant land, without access to water, to have the best banana harvest ever remembered in his community, and earned 300,000 rupees (3,495 euros).
+Like that memoir, the tribal farmer was given three acres of vacant land by the Indian government, without access to water, for the best banana harvest ever remembered in his community and 300,000 rupees (3,495 euros).
 “My father helped him to set up a well and irrigation system.
 After the harvest, this man came to our house with a basket full of bananas to give us another money.
 He would say to us: ‘In my life, in the history of our caste or our people, no one has achieved anything like this.
 We never touched that much money. ‘ Vicente Ferrer Foundation His visit to Madrid, Spain.
 “We want to make it seem impossible to those who have never had the opportunity.
 In this way, this family now has its own resources to support itself and pay for their children’s school … and we don’t have to worry about that,” he said, waving his arms and wearing a light blue kurta.

-Because His father, Vicente Ferrer, died in 2009, Ferrer’s son took over, With his mother Anna, Named after his father, the foundation, which has been serving the most vulnerable in India for 52 years, is headquartered in Anantapur, Andhra Pradesh.
+Because His father, Vicente Ferrer, died in 2009, Ferrer’s son took over, With his mother Anna, Has been serving the most vulnerable in India for 52 years since its foundation named after his father, headquartered in Anantapur, Andhra Pradesh.
 More than 2,700 people work there, benefit more than three million and support the needs of more than 3,000 people.
-All this work, with one of the many references his father gave him: “Never give up (Never give up), no matter what happens, Monso, We will never abandon our people (We will never abandon our people), Ferrer recalled, with a mixture of Spanish and English, the language they spoke at home, with his parents and sisters Tara and Yamuna.
+All this work, with one of the many references his father gave him: “Never give up (Never give up), no matter what happens, Monso, We will never abandon our people (We will never abandon our people) ”, Ferrer recalled, with a mixture of Spanish and English, the language they spoke at home, with his parents and sisters Tara and Yamuna.
 “Be his son [de Vicente Ferrer] For me it was always a special, not a burden, it gave me strength Who I want to be (Who should I be).
 Things happen (Will happen

 Second wave hell in India

 Ferrer, who defines himself as a quiet man, heard about the corona virus during his final visit to Madrid and Barcelona in February 2020, when the virus did not reach Spain, but reached Italy.
-“We lived in fear in the first wave of India because after what happened around the world, experts wondered how countries like ours would deal with Govt-19.
+“We lived in fear of the first wave of India, because after what happened around the world, experts wondered how countries like ours would react to Govt-19.
 However, the government shut down very quickly for fear of an epidemic and we were able to get the situation we could deal with,” Ferrer explains.
-“But after it started to open, we allowed the virus to spread freely for months.
-The second wave broke, and as one of our doctors said, we went from fear of hell.”
+“But after it started to open, after allowing the virus to spread freely for months, the second wave broke, and as one of our doctors said, we passed out of fear of hell.”
 Mass funerals, the hospitals they run are overcrowded and patients are overflowing with patients and lack of oxygen.
 The whole country is a victim.

 Epidemic is a great opportunity to build global unity “

 India currently adds 25,000 epidemics daily, with more than 400,000 occurring at the peak of the second wave.
 Regarding the vaccination rate, 47% of people have complete guidance, Followed by 17% single dose holders.
 Ferrer, who sometimes thinks we have “too little memory” to learn from a health crisis like the current one, believes it is necessary A “collective responsibility” to fight Govt-19, And considers liberation Vaccine patents To end the epidemic.
-“Making them is not just a question, it’s not just for the rich, it’s necessary for the distribution to all countries to be fast.
-It needs to be a collective struggle of the whole world.
-It needs unity.
+“Making them is not just a question, it’s not just for the rich, it needs to be fast delivery to all countries.
+It needs to be a collective struggle of the whole world, it needs unity.
+I believe this is a good opportunity to build unity in the epidemic world,” he says.

 Consequences of infection